Utah Admin. Code R315-261-4 - Exclusions

 D018 through D043 only, in Section

-that is reinjected through an underground injection well pursuant to free phase
+through an underground injection well pursuant to free phase hydrocarbon

-hydrocarbon recovery operations undertaken at petroleum refineries, petroleum
+recovery operations undertaken at petroleum refineries, petroleum marketing

 transportation spill sites until January 25, 1993.
 This extension applies to

-recovery operations in existence, or for which contracts have been issued, on
+recovery operations in existence, or that contracts have been issued for, on or

-or before March 25, 1991.
-For groundwater returned through infiltration
+before March 25, 1991.
+For groundwater returned through infiltration galleries

-galleries from such operations at petroleum refineries, marketing terminals,
+from these operations at petroleum refineries, marketing terminals, and bulk

-and bulk plants, until October 2, 1991.
-New operations involving injection
+plants, until October 2, 1991.
+New operations involving injection wells,

 extension, until January 25, 1993, only if: